newrelic-experimental/gitlab/README.md

 Gitlab Exporters are licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.

->Gitlab Exporters also uses source code from third-party libraries.
+>Gitlab Exporters also use source code from third-party libraries.
 You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.]